josh-/juniordev-hacktoberfest/README.md

 > If you open up four pull requests between October 1 and October 31, you'll win a free, limited edition Hacktoberfest T-shirt.

+### Stats 📈
+Hacktoberfest statistics are available, if you want to see how you're going.
+Replace `username` with your GitHub username [`https://hacktoberfest.digitalocean.com/stats/username`](https://hacktoberfest.digitalocean.com/stats/).

 ## Open Source

 - *TODO*